 Securities Earnings-A significant portion of our interest and dividend income in 2018 relates to the distributions we received from The Amalgamated Sugar Company LLC.
-We recognized dividend income from Amalgamated of \$6.3 million and \$12.7 million in the second quarter and first six months of 2018, respectively.
+We recognized dividend income from Amalgamated of \$4.2 million and \$16.9 million in the third quarter and first nine months of 2018, respectively.
 As discussed in the 2018 Annual Report, on August 31, 2018, we sold our interest in Amalgamated for consideration consisting of \$12.5 million in cash and the deemed payment in full of our \$250 million in loans we owed Snake River Sugar Company.
 Securities earnings is expected to be significantly lower in 2019 as compared to 2018 primarily due to the August 2018 sale of our interest in Amalgamated.

-Gain on Land Sales-In the first quarter of 2018 we sold two parcels of land not used in our operating activities.
+Gain on Land Sales-In the first quarter of 2018 and the third quarter of 2019 we sold two parcels and one parcel, respectively, of land not used in our operating activities.
 See Note 12 to our Condensed Consolidated Financial Statements.

 Insurance Recoveries-NL has agreements with certain insurance carriers pursuant to which the carriers reimburse NL for a portion of its past lead pigment and asbestos litigation defense costs.
 Insurance recoveries include amounts NL received from these insurance carriers.
-Substantially all of the \$4.7 million insurance recoveries we recognized in the second quarter of 2019 relates to a settlement NL reached with one of its insurance carriers in which they agreed to reimburse NL for a portion of NL's past and future litigation defense costs.
+Substantially all of the \$5.2 million insurance recoveries we recognized in the first nine months of 2019 relates to a settlement NL reached with one of its insurance carriers in which they agreed to reimburse NL for a portion of NL's past and future litigation defense costs.